tizhproger/picker/README.md

-# picker
+# Picker
-This is an images/gifs and coubs picker from joyreactor and some of its subdomains.
+### This is an images/gifs and coubs picker from joyreactor and some of its subdomains.
 With a help of it you can download media from a particular post or download all media from a chosen category with only one command.

-Usage:
+## Usage:

 To use a picker script, just open a console and type

 `python *path to script*/Picker.py http://link_to_post/category.сс`

-Script will automatically create a folder with the domain name.
+>Script will automatically create a folder with the domain name.

 After downloading all necessary media, you can organize them with images_concentrator.
 Open a console and type